GoogleCloudPlatform/community/tutorials/deploy-xenforo-to-compute-engine/index.md

 	| ------------|-----------------------------------|
 	| relayhost = | relayhost = [RELAY_SERVER]:[PORT] |

 	where the `[RELAY_SERVER]` and `[PORT]` are provided by the mailing service.
 Note that you cannot use common SMTP ports such as 25, 465 or 587.
-If you are using SendGrid, Mailgun or Mailjet, here are their relay services and ports for Compute Engine instances, as seen in the [Compute Engine documentation](https://cloud.google.com/compute/docs/tutorials/sending-mail/):
+If you are using SendGrid, Mailgun, or Mailjet, here are their relay services and ports for Compute Engine instances, as seen in the [Compute Engine documentation](https://cloud.google.com/compute/docs/tutorials/sending-mail/):

 	| Mailing Service | Relay Server      | Port |
 	| --------------- |-------------------|------|